-Additional inform Scriptions for reading (Assignment 3 only) (10 marks) Candidates analyse and evaluate several ideas and details from the text(s), and develop lines of thought.
+able B: Band des Additional inform conents 4, 8 Scriptions for reading (Assignment 3 only) (10 marks) Candidates analyse and evaluate several ideas and details from the text(s), and develop lines of thought.
 Their own ideas are closely related to the original text(s) and show a good understanding of the main arguments.
-Candidates analyse and evaluate several ideas and details from the text(s), and develop lines of thought.
+Band 1 9-10 marks Candidates analyse and evaluate several ideas and details from the text(s), and develop lines of thought.
 Their own ideas are closely related to the original text(s) and show a good understanding of the main arguments.
-Candidates respond in detail to ideas from the text(s), explaining them and expressing views on them with varying degrees of effectiveness.
+Band 2 7-8 marks Candidates respond in detail to ideas from the text(s), explaining them and expressing views on them with varying degrees of effectiveness.
 There is some reference to details in the original.
 Their own ideas are based on those of the original text(s).
-Candidates show some response to the ideas in the text(s), summarising them and giving simple views on them.
+Band 3 5-6 marks Candidates show some response to the ideas in the text(s), summarising them and giving simple views on them.
 Their own thinking is relevant, if not always tightly focused on the original text(s).
-Candidates give a response to the original text(s).
+Band 4 3-4 marks Candidates give a response to the original text(s).
 Their ideas are relevant to the topic but make only occasional references to individual ideas or details in the original text(s).
-Candidates write about the topic but there is little evidence that they have read or understood the text(s).
-There is no discernible reference to the topic or to the text(s).
+Band 5 1-2 marks Candidates write about the topic but there is little evidence that they have read or understood the text(s).
+Band 6 0 marks There is no discernible reference to the topic or to the text(s).